Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Oh, yes.

-I'm coming to here with a bloody, the big top, the circus up there.
+Back up, capital here, where the big top, the circus up there.

-I would like to thank Ancesthevacence.
+I'd like to thank Ancassus Eversons.

 I love that so much.

-Alright, so what I think they're going to do, do, but you're gonna have to explain why this is
+All right, so what I think they're going to do, Bob,

-a good thing to do.
+you're going to have to explain why this is a good thing to do.

-So I haven't thought of you.
+Because I haven't thought of you.

-I'm just gonna say a thing, free-balling here.
+I'm just going to say a thing.

 all of the world's aniseed.